faelmori/mori-ollama-srv/README.md

 # 🚀 Open-WebUI + Ollama with Docker Compose

-This project sets up an environment to run Open-WebUI and Ollama using `docker-compose`.
+This project sets up an environment to run Open-WebUI and Ollama using `docker compose`.

 ## 📦 Installation and Execution